icy/google-group-crawler/README.md

 ### Known problems

-1. Fails on group with adult contens (https://github.com/icy/google-group-crawler/issues/14)
+1. Fails on group with adult contents (https://github.com/icy/google-group-crawler/issues/14)
 1. This script may not recover emails from public groups.
   When you use valid cookies, you may see the original emails if you are a manager of the group.
 See also https://github.com/icy/google-group-crawler/issues/16.